Why Do Asset Prices Fall When Interest Rates Increase?

 2. Asset Prices Fall When Interest Rates Rise Because the Cost of Capital Changes for Businesses and Real Estate, Cutting Into Earnings

-Asset intensive businesses that require a lot of property, plant, and equipment are among the most vulnerable to this sort of interest rate risk.
-Other firms - think of Microsoft back in the 1990's when it was debt-free and required so little in the way of tangible assets to operate, it could fund anything and everything out of its corporate checking account without asking banks or Wall Street for money - sail right by this problem, totally non-affected.
+Asset-intensive businesses that require a lot of property, plant, and equipment are among the most vulnerable to this sort of interest rate risk.
+Other firms sail right by this problem, totally unaffected.

 The same goes for real estate.
-Imagine you have $500,000 in equity capital you want to put into a real estate project; perhaps build an office building, construct storage units, or develop an industrial warehouse to lease to manufacturing firms.
+Imagine you have $500,000 in equity capital you want to put into a real estate project.
 Whatever project you create, you know you must put 30% equity into it to maintain your preferred risk profile, with the other 70% coming from bank loans or other sources of financing.
 If interest rates increase, your cost of capital rises.
-That means you either have to pay less for the property acquisition / development or you have to be content with far lower cash flows; money that would have gone into your pocket but now gets redirected to the lenders.
+That means you either have to pay less for the property, or you have to be content with far lower cash flows—money that would have gone into your pocket but now gets redirected to the lenders.

 The result?
 The quoted value of the real estate must decline relative to where it had been.